Privacy Policy

 reasonable steps to destroy, or erase from our systems, all data which is no

-longer required, eg once a customer contract expires, will be removed from our
+longer required, eg once a customer contract expires, will be removed from our records.

-11. Processing
+12. Processing

 in line with Data Subject’s Rights